daattali/beautiful-jekyll/README.md

 ### Main paramaters

-These are the simple YAML parameters that you are most likely to use on most page.
+These are the basic YAML parameters that you are most likely to use on most pages.

 Parameter   | Description
 ----------- | -----------